-After gaining recognition in the 1980s as part of the Black British Artists Movement, Sonia’s practice has evolved to become more collaborate and site specific, integrating all mediums including film, performance, photography and installation.
+After gaining recognition in the 1980s as part of the Black British artist's movement, Sonia’s practice has evolved to become more collaborative and site-specific, integrating all mediums including film, performance, photography and installation.

-The Newham Commission will be Sonia Boyce’s first permanent public art commission in the UK.
+The Newham Commission is Sonia Boyce’s first permanent public art commission in the UK.

 The artwork has been manufactured and installed and is now visible for all to see along the trackside wall through Custom House, Silvertown and North Woolwich.

 In October 2021, a series of community-led wall walks will take place.
 For further details, and to book a free ticket, visit this link.
 A new website has been created which provides the background about the artwork and how it was created.
 It also contains the full collection of stories displayed in an accessible format and provides further information about the engagement process that underpinned the creation of the artwork.